-No, the URL references “As Your Poets Have Said,” a quote about a quote.
-One of the first followers of Jesus, a man named Paul, was speaking to a crowd in Athens, sharing the story of God, and he referenced the writings of a Greek poet.
+Sharing the story of God with a crowd in Athens, one of the first followers of Jesus, a man named Paul, proclaims “as your poets have said” while drawing wisdom from a Greek poet.
 Paul knew his message was not a foreign one, but a fulfillment of the knowledge, hopes, and dreams of the Athenians.

 Please peruse this site, and look for your favorite story.

 Also, consider subscribing.
-We post about once a month, so we won’t fill your inbox.
+I only post about once a month, so I won’t fill your inbox.
 Plus, sign up below and you’ll receive a free gift, a few tips to encounter Jesus from stories written by his earliest followers.